Market CommentaryInvestment Insights

 Source: ARC, Waverton, Morningstar

 As you can tell it hasn’t been a fun 20 years for active managers.
 Designing portfolios to follow rather than lead has become the norm.
 Sitting at home, practicing maths, and hoping to impress girls with in-depth corporate valuation models doesn’t seem to have worked out.
-Was mum wrong?

-She certainly holds the moral high ground.
-You don’t have to read Niebuhr to know that in any group, peer pressure can lead to unscrupulous behaviour.
 Merely accepting the market allocation will mean funding companies that may not always align with your principles.
 Active managers go one further, using their votes to help influence corporate behaviour “My shares, my rules” perhaps.
 That said, nobody from Fareham can afford too many principles (case in point; Suella Braverman), so when might active managers make real money again?

 This question was the focus of a recent study by Furey Research.
 Their work found that significant outperformance of active managers tends to follow periods of intense concentration.